TheauZatti/AirportManagement/README.md

   - GNOME Version 3.36.1
   - Virtualisation Oracle

-In order to run the program please run in your terminal the included makefile.
+In order to run the program please run in your terminal the included makefile (Terminal size min : 150x39).

 Enjoy !